Unified App + Web Properties from Google Analytics

 Events are a little different in App + Web than they are in Universal Analytics.
 When sending in Events in App + Web, Events are always formatted the same way: just an event name and then up to 25 custom parameters associated with them.
 There are no dedicated Event Category, Action, and Label fields.

 Custom parameters can have any name you want.
 Think of them more like hit-scoped custom dimensions from Universal Analytics, though they can vary between Events rather than being defined at the property-level.
-This means immense flexibility to amount and type of data that can collect.
+This means immense flexibility to amount and type of data that you can collect.

 There are no additional hit types in App + Web (screenview/pageview).
 There are no transaction hits or social hits.